 Diageo Welcome Center

-Work continues on the $5 million visitor center being built as part of Diageo’s Captain Morgan Rum Distillery on St. Croix.
-The experience will include history and artifacts of the industry, a movie theater, a bar reception area, a small store and a place for visitors to take tours of the plant.
-Scheduled to open in the Spring of 2012.
+Diageo’s Captain Morgan Rum Distillery on St. Croix open in 2012.
+The experience includes history and artifacts of the industry, a movie theater, a bar reception area, a small store and a place for visitors to take tours of the plant.

 Buck Island Reef National Park